SBI observes international women’s day at Nagaland’s Aghunato

-State Bank of India (SBI) Mokokchung Region celebrated International Women’s Day celebrated at Aghunato on Monday.
+Guwahati: State Bank of India (SBI) Mokokchung Region in Nagaland celebrated International Women’s Day at Aghunato on Monday.

 Around 230 women folks representing various Self Help Groups (SHGs) attended the event.